RPGroup-PBoC/human_impacts/data/land/JRC_global_population_density/README.md

-# GSHL - European Commision Joint Research Center — Urban Population and Area
+# GSHL - European Commission Joint Research Center — Urban Population and Area

 ## Description
 This dataset is a granular representation of the total population, built-up